How to Handle an Outstanding Bench or Other Warrant or a Missed Court Date

 Consequences of Missing a Court Appearance

 For minor criminal charges or traffic tickets, you may receive a summons or notice in the mail to appear in court.
-Depending on the charges, you may be required to appear several times during a criminal case – for an arraignment, pre-trial conference, hearing, trial, sentencing or other proceeding.
 A summons or notice to appear is a court order.
+Depending on the charges, you may be required to appear several times during a criminal case – for an arraignment, pre-trial conference, hearing, trial, sentencing, or other proceeding.
 If you do not appear as ordered, you have violated the court order and the judge can charge you with the crime of failure to appear or contempt of court.

 In addition to charging you with a crime, the court can take various actions if you fail to appear.

 - Bench warrant.
 As described above, a bench warrant directs law enforcement to take you into custody and bring you before the court to address your failure to appear.
-You can be held without bond on a bench warrant until a court hearing.
+You can be held without bond on a bench warrant until the court schedules a hearing.

 - Jail sentence and fines.
 A judge can impose a jail sentence or fines if you are found guilty of failure to appear or contempt of court.